burzum/cakephp-file-storage/Docs/Documentation/How-To-Use.md

 Before you continue to read this page it is recommended that you have read about [the Storage Manager](The-Storage-Manager.md) before.

+The following text is going to describe two ways to store a file.
+Which of both you choose depends at the end on your use case but it is recommended to use the events because they automate the whole process much more.

+The basic idea of this plugin is that files are always handled as separate entities and are associated to other models.
+The reason for that is simple.
+A file has multiple properties like size, mime type and other entities in the system can have more than one file for example.
+It is considered as *bad* practice to store lots of file paths as reference in a table together with other data.

 How to Store an Uploaded File
 -----------------------------

-The basic idea of this plugin is that files are always handled as separate entities and are associated to other models.
+This section is going to show how to store a file using the Storage Manager directly.

-So for example you have a Report model and want to save a pdf to it, you would then create an association like:
+For example you have a Report model and want to save a pdf to it, you would then create an association like:

 ```php
 public $hasOne = array(